 You can also add Work Items from the menu Time & Disbursements >> Work Scheduling >> Planned Work Item.

-Here we see in the left hand panel each client job that has work items against it and a count of the number of items still ‘of interest’.
-With the first job being selected we see in the right hand panel the outstanding items for that job i.e. those that are still ‘of interest’.
-The first item in the right hand panel (Item 11) also has a Due By date showing, indicating this has been assigned to someone with the due by date of 31 August.
-Clicking on the number 11 will take you to the work item.
+Here we see on the left hand panel, each client job that has work items against it and a count of the number of items still ‘of interest’.
+With a job being selected, we see on the right hand panel, the outstanding items for that job i.e. those that are still ‘of interest’.
+The first work item in the right hand panel (Item 1) also has a Due By date showing, indicating that this has been assigned to someone with the due by date of 10 August.
+Clicking on the number 1 will take you to the work item.

-In your case, if you have no work items entered, you will not see anything in either panel.
-That is because by default this page shows only ‘items of interest’ and if this is the first time you’ve come into the page, none might have been entered.
+If you have no work items entered, you will not see anything in either panel.
+That is because by default, this page shows only ‘items of interest’ and if this is the first time you have come into the page, none might have been entered.

 The ‘Show Zero Items’ tick box is towards the top right of the page.
 Clicking on it brings up all current jobs whether they have any items against them or not.